SUV: Commercial SUVs

-A commercial SUV is an SUV or crossover, that is used for commercial purposes.
+SUVs are sometimes used for commercial purposes.
 The category is very similar to panel trucks since the Chevrolet Suburban (an SUV) had panel truck versions, which were used for commercial purposes.

 The first SUV-like vehicle that had commercial versions was the Chevrolet Suburban panel truck.
 Panel trucks by American manufacturers were built until the late 1970s.

 While panel trucks manufactured by European manufacturers were rare, commercial versions of off-road vehicles were very common, Land Rover manufactured commercial versions of the Land Rover and the Defender.
 Commercial SUVs are factory-built and most of them are not independent conversions, which means they can be bought from dealerships and showrooms.

 Examples of SUVs used as commercial vehicles in Europe include: Citroen C5 Aircross Commercial SUV, the Land Rover Discovery, the Dacia Duster Flika, and the Mitsubishi Pajero.